Italy's president calls in former IMF official amid political turmoil

 While he had approved all their other ministerial picks, Mattarella said he had the right to block nominations that could harm the country.
 He added that the League and 5-Star had refused to put forward any other name for the role.

-Shortly afterwards, the president's office summoned Cottarelli, the IMF's former director of fiscal affairs, for a meeting on Monday.
-Such a call is usually a prelude to being offered a mandate to form a government.

-Cottarelli would be a calming choice for the financial markets, but any technocratic administration would likely only be a short-term solution because the majority of parliamentarians have said they would not support such a government.

-If, as expected, he fails to win parliamentary backing, Cottarelli would simply ferry Italy to elections that would most likely be held in September or October.
+If, as expected, Cottarelli fails to win parliamentary backing, he would simply ferry Italy to elections that would most likely be held in September or October.
 It would be the first time in postwar Italian history that such a re-vote was needed.

+On Monday, Salvini said in a radio interview he would seek parliamentary support from 5-Star to change the electoral law.
+The current purely proportional system produced a hung parliament two months ago, and polls suggest it could happen again.

-Polls have suggested that the League, which won 17 percent of the vote in March, would surge in any early ballot, while support for 5-Star remained strong on around 35 percent.
+The League, which won 17 percent of the vote in March, would surge in any early ballot, polls show, while support for 5-Star remained strong, above 30 percent.

 Mainstream centre-left and centre-right parties were seen losing further ground in the face of voter anger over the sluggish economy, high unemployment and rising poverty.